Here’s the plan

 - Create a new Gmail account for the business

-- Connect Stripe to Transferwise using the Borderless account with a USD balance (success: waiting on payment deposit)
+- Connect Stripe to Transferwise using the Borderless account with a USD balance (Success: $0)

 - As Transferwise and Stripe both require 2FA, I created a Twilio number that forwards the 2FA codes to the gmail account ($5/mo for a server to precess the request, plus 4-5 hours wrangling with the Gmail API.
 Note: Could probably be done server less for pennies, but I had the server anyway)

-We did have to email them as noted below in Tips, I suspect they would not have made any progress without us emailing them
+We did have to email Transferwise as noted below in Tips, I suspect they would not have made any progress without us emailing them

 Tips for anyone following in my footsteps